Announcement/Readerly/README.md

 # Readerly

+- Browser Extension for Rapid Reading

-the plugin itself is in `/distribution/`
+~the plugin itself is in `/distribution/`~ the plugin is in `/rewrite/`

 ## Current tasks